Scientific Name

 Description

-Dorstenia gigas is a caudiciform plant with a large flask-shaped to nearly spherical trunk with many side branches and semi-glossy deep green leaves generally clustered toward the branch tips.
-The trunk can reach up to 4 feet (1.2 m) in height and up to 3.3 feet (1 m) in diameter, making it the largest and most desirable species in the genus.
-Leaves are up to 8 inches (20 cm) long.
+Dorstenia gigas is a caudiciform plant with a large, flask-shaped to nearly spherical trunk with many side branches and semi-glossy, deep green leaves generally clustered toward the branch tips.
+The trunk can reach a height of 4 feet (1.2 m) and a diameter of 3.3 feet (1 m), making this species the largest and most desirable in the genus.
+The leaves can grow up to 8 inches (20 cm) long.

 The tiny flowers are grouped in flat inflorescences called hypanthodium.
 They appear at the apex of the branches in the fall.